Lakshminarayan-p/YALI-IPS/README.md

 final year project
-YALI - A hybrid IPS model with honeypot
+YALI - A hybrid IPS model with honeypot.